tuukkara/hello-world./README.md

 Hello there!

-I'm tuukkara and I came here to learn codeing!
+I'm tuukkara and I came here to learn how to write code!